adrfer/vim-oh-my/README.md

 --
 **Note:** Vim Oh My wouldn't be complete if it wasn't for awesome prior art.
-So, make it stand out by pairing it with [terminal-oh-my](https://github.com/adrfer/terminal-oh-my) which has been inspired by atom's great [one-dark-syntax](https://github.com/atom/one-dark-syntax) project.
+So, make it stand out by pairing it with [terminal-oh-my](https://github.com/adrfer/terminal-oh-my) and joshdick's [onedark.vim](https://github.com/joshdick/onedark.vim) projects which have been inspired by atom's great [one-dark-syntax](https://github.com/atom/one-dark-syntax).

 --
 Hey, looking for some bash badassery?
 Check out [bash-oh-my](https://github.com/adrfer/bash-oh-my).